LuxoftAKutsan/sdl_evolution/proposals/nnnn-low-level-non-rpc-services.md

 ### TBD : List all SDL resources in RESTfull style

 ### Protocol implementation

 SmartDeviceLink Protocol can be implemented with [Kaitai Struct](https://kaitai.io/) technology.
 It will provide ability for app developers to work with SDLP using any programming language.

 [Kaitai Struct] will generate code for constructing and parsing SDL packets for:
- - smartDeviceLinkCore
+ - SmartDeviceLinkCore
  - AndroidProxy
- - IOs proxy
+ - iOS proxy
- - Automated Test framework
+ - Automated Test Framework
  - Web application that works with SDL

 ![Kaitai Struct](../assets/proposals/nnnn-low-level-non-rpc-services/kaitai.png)